lino-framework/book/docs/dev/install/index.rst

 :doc:`/admin/install`.

 This document is written for Debian_ and derived distributions.
 Other Linuxes should be pretty similar.
-On proprietary operating systems you might encounter problems that are not documented here because some dependencies are more difficult to install on these systems.
-Lino itself has no specific OS requirements.
+Lino itself has no specific OS requirements, but on proprietary operating systems you might encounter problems that are not documented here because some dependencies are more difficult to install on these systems.
+If you are using Windows as your primary OS, we recommend to switch to Ubuntu before going on.

 This document assumes you are familiar with the Linux shell at least for basic file operations like :cmd:`ls`, :cmd:`cp`, :cmd:`mkdir`, :cmd:`rmdir`, file